Ways2Code/Streaming/streams/0001 - UART RX & TX along with Half-Adder.md

 ## Notes

+* Streamed on May 17th, 2024 at 8 PM EDT for 3 hours, 40 minutes and 05 seconds.
 * Remove my hand from my mouth when talking.
 * I've been RAIDED!!!
 Need a Twitch cheatsheet to be able to raid other streamers.
   * RAID, when someone follow, subscribe, etc.